imhosseinzadeh/auth-guard/README.md

 ## Introduction

 Auth Guard is a comprehensive user authentication and authorization system designed to secure your applications and APIs.
-It provides features such as user registration, login, policy-based access control (PBAC), JWT token-based authentication, and more.
+It provides features such as user registration, login, permission-based access control [(PBAC)](https://www.baeldung.com/cs/role-vs-permission-based-access-control), JWT token-based authentication, and more.

 ## Features